RushabhSingwi/Insurance-RAG-chatbot/docs/architecture.md

 - Preprocessing pipeline is fully modular (3 reusable components)

 ### 4. Scalability
-- FAISS can handle millions of vectors
+- ChromaDB can handle millions of vectors with HNSW
 - Batch processing for efficiency
 - Optimized data structures
 - FastAPI supports async for concurrent requests